Model Reduction of Parametric Differential-Algebraic Systems by Balanced Truncation: Preliminaries

 \subsection{Decoupling of differential and algebraic equations}

-In this section we briefly describe the projection technique for decoupling the algebraic constraints in DAEs of the form \eqref{eq:FOM} from the remaining differential equations for a fixed parameter $\mu \in \mathcal{D}$.
+In this section we briefly describe the projection technique for decoupling the algebraic constraints in DAEs of the form \eqref{eq:FOM} from the remaining differential equations for a fixed parameter $\mu \in \mathcal{D}$ and under the assumptions of regularity and asymptotic stability.
 Therefore, for simplicity of presentation, we omit $\mu$ in this section.
 The details of this can be found in \cite{morSty04,morSty06,morHeiSS08,morSaaV18}.

 As shown in \cite{BerIT12} there exist regular matrices $\bW,~\bT\in\mathbb{R}^{N,N}$ that transform the system matrices into quasi-Weierstra{\ss} form, that is

 where $\bJ\in\mathbb{R}^{{N_\mathrm{f}}, {N_\mathrm{f}}}$ and $\bN\in\mathbb{R}^{N_{\infty}, N_{\infty}}$ is nilpotent with nilpotency index $\nu$ that coincides with the \emph{(Kronecker) index} of the DAE system \eqref{eq:FOM}.
 Here, ${N_\mathrm{f}}$ is the number of the finite eigenvalues of the matrix pencil $s\bE-\bA$ and $N_{\infty}$ is the number of the infinite ones.
 Accordingly, spectral projectors onto the left and right deflating subspace of $s\bE-\bA$ corresponding to the ${N_\mathrm{f}}$ finite eigenvalues are defined as